Creodonta: Dentition

 Creodonts have two or three pairs of carnassial teeth.
 One pair performed the largest cutting function (either M1/m2 or M2/m3).
 This arrangement is unlike modern carnivorans, which use P4 and m1 for carnassials.
-This difference suggests convergent evolution among meat-eaters, with a separate evolutionary history and an order-level distinction, given that different teeth evolved as the carnassials both between creodonts and carnivorans, and between oxyaenids and hyenodonts.
+This difference suggests convergent evolution among meat-eaters, with a separate evolutionary history and an order-level distinction, given that different teeth evolved as the carnassials both between creodonts and carnivorans, and between oxyaenids and hyaenodonts.
 Carnassials are also known in other flesh-eating mammal clades, such as in the extinct bat Necromantis, as well as highly unrelated taxa such as the flesh-eating marsupial Thylacoleo.

 Different molars were involved in the two major groups of creodonts.
 In the Oxyaenidae, M1 and m2 that form the carnassials.
 Among the hyaenodontids, it is M2 and m3.
 Unlike most modern carnivorans, in which the carnassials are the sole shearing teeth, other creodont molars have a subordinate shearing functions.
 The difference in which teeth form the carnassials is a major argument for the polyphyly of Creodonta.

 Cranium

 Creodonts had long, narrow skulls with small brains.
 The skull narrowed considerably behind the eyes, producing a distinct splanchnocranium and neurocranium segments of the cranium.
 They had large sagittal crests and usually broad mastoids (which were probably derived features for the group).
 Many creodonts had proportionately large heads.
-In primitive forms, the auditory bullae was not ossified.
+In basal forms, the auditory bullae was not ossified.
 Generally the temporal fossae were very broad.

 Postcranial skeleton

 Creodonts had generalized postcranial skeletons.
 Their limbs were mesaxonic (with the axis of the foot provided by the middle of their five digits).
 Their method of locomotion ranged from plantigrade to digitigrade.
 The terminal phalanges were fused claws.

+Within oxyaenids, many taxa within the family remained adaptations.
+Hyaenodonts, on the other hand, showed transition from plantigrade to digitigrade throughout their evolutionary history.